 Since 2002, The World’s 50 Best Restaurants has reflected the diversity of the world's culinary landscape.
-Thanks to its panel of more than 1,000 culinary experts, as well as its structured and audited voting procedure, the annual list of the world's finest restaurants provides a snapshot of some of the best destinations for unique culinary experiences, in addition to being a barometer for global gastronomic trends.
+Thanks to its panel of 1,080 culinary experts, as well as its structured and audited voting procedure, the annual list of the world's finest restaurants provides a snapshot of some of the best destinations for unique culinary experiences, in addition to being a barometer for global gastronomic trends.

 The World’s 50 Best Restaurants is more than just a list.
-It is a celebration of the universality of cuisines, which is also explored in the #50BestTalks series of live culinary conferences and demonstrations, as well as the events that focus on the gastronomic strengths of a particular region, namely Asia's 50 Best Restaurants and Latin America's 50 Best Restaurants.
-With a social media following of more than two million food lovers, the brand also has an extraordinary reach into the global gastronomic community through its digital channels.
+It is a celebration of the universality and diversity of cuisines, which is also explored in the #50BestTalks series of live culinary conferences and demonstrations, as well as the events that focus on the gastronomic strengths of a particular region, namely Asia's 50 Best Restaurants and Latin America's 50 Best Restaurants (launched in 2013) and the new list of Middle East & North Africa’s 50 Best Restaurants (launched in 2022).
+With a social media following of more than two million food lovers, the brand has an extraordinary reach into the global gastronomic community through its digital channels.

 When gastro-tourism began to rise in popularity, The World's 50 Best Restaurants earned its legitimacy as a compass for fledgling gourmets, unveiling up-and-coming chefs and culinary trends and showcasing the subtlety and complexity of various cuisines from around the world – with many more still to discover.